yarinh5/matrix-scaling-cpp/README.md

 ### 2️⃣ Dynamic Version — `matrix_scale_dynamic.cpp`
 A more flexible version that uses **dynamic memory allocation (`new` / `delete`)**
-and allows the user to input any size `N` and any scaling factor `k`.
+and allows the user to input any size `n` and any scaling factor `s`.

 #### Example Run: